oopsmonk/documentation/client-libraries/0.1/how-to-guides/js/send-your-first-bundle.md

 ## Packages

-To complete this guide, you need to install the following packages:
+To complete this tutorial, you need to install the following packages:

 --------------------
 ### npm